 Championed by Bristol street artist Inkie and supported by Bristol City Council, Nelson Street has come alive!
 Visit www.seenoevilbristol.co.uk to find out more and see a video.

-BUS'TER, City Sightseeing Bristol's very own BUS TOUR gorilla made the front page of the Bristol Evening Post when he said a fond farewell to the 'Wow!
+BUS'TER, Bristol Insight's very own BUS TOUR gorilla made the front page of the Bristol Evening Post when he said a fond farewell to the 'Wow!
 Gorillas' on his open-top bus route in preparation for the end of the ‘Wow!
 Gorilla' Project on September 7th.
 Bus'ter is a tour guide on our open-top buses and has loved having all these new neighbours so close to his work.
 Bus’ter says:

 "I’ve really enjoyed making friends with so many of the gorillas that we pass on our tours.
 I’ve shared a banana or two with most of them by now.
 I was a bit worried they might all get a bit lonely, but they tell me that they have met SO many lovely people: children who come to say hello and lots of people wanting their photos taken with them.
 They are all quite famous now!
 We are always pointing them out on the bus; some people even shout ‘Wow Gorilla!’ every time they see a new one.
 The whole Wow!
 Gorilla project has been great fun, and I will miss them when they all go to their new homes!"

 He goes on to say: "There is still time left for people wanting to tick more Gorillas off their list.
 Come and join us on the open-top buses and see how many you can spot!"